raamcosta/compose-destinations/README.md

 inside the Composable (as is likely the case when using ViewModel).
 Read more [here](https://github.com/raamcosta/compose-destinations/wiki/Destination-arguments#navigation-arguments-class-delegate).

 3. Build the project (or `./gradlew kspDebugKotlin`, which should be faster) to generate all the Destinations.
-With the above annotated composable, a `ProfileScreenDestination` file (that we'll use on step 4) would be generated.
+With the above annotated composable, a `ProfileScreenDestination` file (that we'll use in step 4) would be generated.

 4. Use the generated `[ComposableName]Destination` invoke method to navigate to it.
 It will have the correct typed arguments.